68ociredef/spring-filter-ng/README.md

 ```
 ## Utils

-It is possbile to use utils method from <strong>SpringFilterUtils </strong>.
+It is possible to use utils methods from <strong>SpringFilterUtils </strong>.

 <table>
   <thead>